Return to Plan A

 Tests must be at least 24 hours apart.
 If either test is positive, wait 24 hours before testing again.

 Read more about self-isolation changes on gov.uk (opens in a new window).

 You should stay cautious to help protect yourself and others.

 - get vaccinated as soon as you are eligible

-- everyone aged 16 and over can get a 1st and 2nd dose of a vaccine.
+- everyone aged 16 and over can get a first, second and booster dose of a vaccine

 - meeting outdoors is safer, if you meet indoors, let fresh air in

-- get tested and follow self-isolate rules if you have tested positive for the Omicron variants
+- get tested and follow self-isolate rules if you have tested positive for Covid

 - stay at home if you are unwell